Acquiring digital evidence from the Cloud with authenticated tokens

 What is cloud extraction?

-Cloud extraction is the ability to access, extract, analyze and retain data stored in the Cloud, a term widely used to refer to the storage of data remotely, from applications or devices, typically on a third company’s servers.
+Mobile cloud extraction is the ability to access, extract, analyze and retain data stored in the Cloud, a term widely used to refer to the storage of data remotely, from applications or devices, typically on a third company’s servers.
 Popularly used examples include Dropbox, Slack, Instagram, Twitter, Facebook and Google apps.

 How does it work?